Lokomotiv Yaroslavl

 On 7 September 2011, nearly the entire team perished in a plane crash.
 The team's flight to a game in Minsk crashed during takeoff, killing all of the team's roster (except forward Maxim Zyuzyakin, who was not on the flight), all coaching staff (except goaltending coach Jorma Valtonen, not on the flight) and four players from the Loko 9 juniors squad of the Minor Hockey League (MHL).
 The tragedy forced Lokomotiv Yaroslavl to cancel their participation in the 2011–12 KHL season.
+In their 16th season in the KHL in 2024–25, Lokomotiv captured the Gagarin Cup, their first in franchise history.

 History

 The team has been known previously by several different names: